Tools4everBV/HelloID-Conn-Prov-Target-Spacewell-Axxerion/readme.md

 ## Introduction

-The _HelloID-Conn-Prov-Target-Axxerion-Spacewell_ is a facility management suite and provides a set of REST API's that allow you to programmatically interact with it's data.
+The _HelloID-Conn-Prov-Target-Spacewell-Axxerion_ is a facility management suite and provides a set of REST API's that allow you to programmatically interact with it's data.

 ## Getting started